whatevacreates/whatevacreates/README.md

 <p align="center"><img src="image-1.png" alt="wave" width="320"></p>

 <div align="center">
-✨ <i>I design and code with users in focus — merging logic, creativity, and technology into solutions that are elegant and effective.</i>
+✨ <i>I design and code with users in focus — merging logic, creativity, technology and a bit of magic into solutions that are elegant and effective.</i>
 </div>